use-ink/ink-docs/versioned_docs/version-5.x/datastructures/mapping.md

 }
 ```

-Instead, consider using the fallible storage methods to handle such situations:
+Instead, consider using the fallible `try_insert` method to handle the situation:

 ```rust
 #[ink(message)]